mfmezger/conversational-agent-langchain/README.md

 ### Hybrid Search

-For Hybrid Search the BM25 FastEmbedd from Qdrant is used.
+For Hybrid Search the BM25 FastEmbed from Qdrant is used.

 ## Architecture
 ![Semantic Search Architecture](resources/Architecture.png)